-The inputs are the activities of the project team, which should lead to several project results (output).
-Together, these project results are expected to have effects (outcomes) which in the end will lead to changes in stream connectivity of European rivers and future education and research.
+The inputs are the activities of the project team, which lead to project results (output).
+Together these project results have effects (outcomes) which will lead to changes in stream connectivity of European rivers and future education and research.
 The project results will be discussed in more detail in the next chapter.